Deep-fried bacon is delicious and so easy to make.

 To ensure you deep fry your bacon right, you need to set your deep fryer between 350 degrees up to 400 degrees Fahrenheit.
 You can set it to a much lower temperature range, but it is best recommended to follow this to ensure a crispier and less fatty bacon.
-Moreover, a deep fryer helps in frying the bacon faster than it should than using a regular skillet pan.
-Precautionary measures should also be in place while deep frying the bacon as the oil may cause backlash due to the heat and the bacon's oil.
+Also, a deep fryer helps in frying the bacon faster than it should than using a regular skillet pan.
+Precautionary measures should also be in place while deep frying the bacon as the oil may cause backlash due to the heat and the bacon’s oil.

 How long does it take to fry thick bacon?

 It usually takes 3 to 4 minutes for regular bacon; however, with thick ones, it could take up to 5 minutes.
 It actually depends on several instances.
 A good rule of thumb when it comes to knowing when the bacon is done is when you start noticing white foaminess forming.
 Once you take out the bacon from the deep fryer, it will turn good and crispy for consumption.
 Yet, if you like it to be less crispy, you can set your temperature low.

 Max Burton #6450 Digital LCD 1800 Watt Induction Cooktop Counter Top Burner

 This also calls for a good splatter screen.
 I’ll show you the one I like in this post.

 Protect your clothes!
 See the best aprons for men from Amazon.